mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 4. Horowitz and Hill 3<sup>rd</sup> ed.
 Sections 1.1 -- 1.2.2, 1.3 -- 1.3.1
     - Multimeters on p.
 10

-5. The following [manuals](/PHYS-3330/manuals-data-sheets), which can be found on Canvas:
+5. The following manuals, which can be found on the [Data Sheets and Instruments Manuals](/PHYS-3330/manuals-data-sheets) page:

     -   Keysight EDU33210 Series Waveform Generator User Guide and Data Sheet